ITB Moms Miss Out on Holiday Express…Again

 To prevent people from buying a large quantity of tickets for the purpose of reselling them, the City capped the number of tickets one could buy at 10 per transaction.
 However, that doesn’t stop people from opening up multiple browser windows and buying 10 at a time.

-Authorities determined that pretending to sell your child online in exchange for tickets to a holiday event was not actually a crime, but have placed Howell on a watch list.
+Authorities determined that pretending to sell your child online in exchange for tickets to an event was not actually a crime, but have placed Howell on a watch list.
 As they left the Hayes Barton home they could hear Howell on the phone with her husband yelling, “Do they know who I am?
 I mean, do they know it’s Christmas time at all?”